AlibabaCloudDocs/ecs/intl.en-US/Deployment & Maintenance/Cloud assistant/DevOps practice/Use OOS Parameter Store in Cloud Assistant commands.md

 **Note:** Before you perform the following operations, you must have created a user for the instance.
 For information about how to add users to Linux instances, see [Use common parameters in Cloud Assistant commands](#section_cdy_0u6_hbo).

 1. Create encryption parameters and common parameters by using OSS Parameter Store.
-For more information, see [Manage common parameters]() and [Manage encryption parameters]().

     The following tables provide examples of creating a username parameter and a password parameter in OOS Parameter Store.